Why Is Active Recovery Important for Runners?

 But, what is active recovery for athletes and does it have any benefits?

 The best-known and widely used post-running intervention is arguably active recovery, which can loosely be defined as a 5-15 minute low-to-moderate intensity exercise within one hour after a training session or race to facilitate recovery (Van Hooran, 2018).

-One of the major motivations for active recovery is the removal of lactic acid (Baldari, 2004).
+One of the major motivations for an active recovery day workout is the removal of lactic acid (Baldari, 2004).
 Lactate is the byproduct of glucose metabolism in the muscle, which can build up during an exercise session, especially at higher intensities such as during a half or full marathon, and which is one of the key limiting factors of performance.

 More lactate = Lower level of race performance

 When lactate builds up in the muscles, it can cause the muscles to become fatigued.
 Not only will they stop contracting strongly, but you will also feel a “burn” or deep pain within your working muscles as a result of lactate accumulation (Farrel P, 1979).
 Studies on the benefits of active recovery have shown conflicting results (Van Hooran, 2018), with some showing benefits, and others showing either no benefit, or a detrimental effect.